CC: Good morning, Captain Ruppelt.

 CR: The (1947) letter strongly urged that a permanent

-project be established at ATIC to investigate and analyze future UFO reports.
+project be established at ATIC to investigate and analyze future UFO

-overall security classification.
+name, and an overall security classification.

 CC: And whatever became of that?